Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 Attributes
 ~~~~~~~~~~

-At the lowest level, we have the `attribute`.
+At the lowest level of our data model language, we have the `attribute`.
 An attribute is an abstract definition of a property.

 It is identified by a `name`, that must be unique in a given data model (that is, we can't have two attributes
 that share the same name).